FAQs and anwsers

 What papers (classes) are available?

-Information about the courses offered is available from the Centre for Science Communication’s website.
+Information about the courses offered is available from the Department of Science Communication’s website.

-The Centre for Science Communication offers study in three streams:
+The Department of Science Communication offers study in three streams:

 - Science and Natural History Filmmaking